 Save money and enjoy Friston Forest, Seven Sisters Country Park & Abbots Wood through the seasons with an annual Discovery Pass.
-Purchase your pass for £27.50 online or onsite at the Seven Sisters Country Park Visitor Centre.
+Purchase your pass for £28 online, by calling 03000680400, or onsite at the Seven Sisters Country Park Visitor Centre.
 The Disovery Pass gives you free parking in a number of carparks along with a range of benefits.
 Visit the Friston Forest Discovery Pass page for further details.

 You need to provide your own charcoal and Pay & Display parking charges still apply.
 Barbecues must be fully extinguished when you leave the site.
 Please note that we do not allow you to bring your own barbecues on to site.